CalebHortman/Starcraft-AI/README.md

 # Starcraft-AI-real

-This is an AI project for stuff
+This is an AI for the game starcraft 2